Augmentation varieties and disk potentials I: Pseudoholomorphic buildings

 \subsection{Homological invariants}

 In the definition of contact homology we will work with coefficient rings that are completed group rings for various homology groups.
-The standard in the field is to use a group ring on first homology.
-The standard approach is to assign homology classes to punctured disks by closing up the Reeb chords at infinity.
+The standard in the field is to use a group ring on first homology and assign homology classes to punctured disks by closing up the Reeb chords at infinity.
 Denote by

 the connected components of the Legendrian $\Lambda$.
 For each connected component $\Lambda_i$ of $\Lambda$ choose a base point